-After Mencius grew up, he acknowledged Confucius' grandson as the master.
-Gradually, he became an exceptional intellect and attracted many sincere disciples.
+Gradually, he became an exceptional scholar who had attracted many sincere disciples.

-In Meng's 40s, he led his students to start to travel to different kingdoms, trying to persuade kings to implement his ideology.
+In his 40s, Mencius led his students and started to travel to different kingdoms, trying to introduce his ideology to monarchs.

-Therefore, Mencius returned his hometown in his 60s.
-Afterward, he dedicated to teaching and writing, until he left the world peacefully.
+Therefore, Mencius stopped traveling and came back to his hometown in his 60s, when he continued teaching and writing until he left the world peacefully.

 Main Ideas of Mencius

-Monarchs should take care of civilians as their children, and behave as moral models.
+Monarchs should behave as moral models, and take care of civilians as their own children.
 Most importantly, they need to always put civilians’ well being in front of everything.

 You Might Also Like: